BaltimoreOpenAir/WeatherCube/README.md

 # WeatherCube
-This repo provides code and schematics for the WeatherCube, an environmental monitoring platform.
+This repo provides code and schematics for the WeatherCube, an environmental monitoring platform used for the Baltimore OpenAir project.
+More info is on our project page at baltimoreopenair.github.io

 #

 # Hardware

+## Circuit Boards

+### Solder male header pins onto the main sensor board
+### Solder the main sensor board to the solar charging board
+### Plug the Analogue Front End board to the main sensor board
+### Plug the clock battery to the main sensor board
+### Place the enable pin onto the main sensor board

+## Sensors
+Read the calibration codes off the sensor QR codes using any QR code reader.
+Save these codes for later calibration.
+Then, plug in the sensors clockwise from the top left in the following order: O3, H2S, SO2, and NO2.

 # Software

 ## Arduino Installation
-Step zero is to install Arduino.
+Step zero is to install [Arduino](https://www.arduino.cc/).
 Note that in Linux, you may need need to launch Arduino using sudo priveleges.

 ### 1. Add the ESP8266 board to Arduino.

 Follow: https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon

 ### 2. Verify that you have the following libraries.
-In Arduino, click Sketch--> Include Library --> Manage Libraries and search for the following libraries.
+If not, in Arduino, click Sketch--> Include Library --> Manage Libraries and search for the following libraries.
+When you find the library, click on it and an install button should appear.
+Click on this button to install.
 - Statistic
 - SoftwareSerial
 - Wire